gem-coop/governance/Gem.coop-Governance.md

 1. All maintainers are automatically members.
 Some, not all, members are maintainers.

 1. Maintainers are members with commit/write-access to at least one primary repository.

+1. All maintainers will be "moderators" of the GitHub organisation.

 1. New maintainers can be nominated by any existing maintainer.
 To become a maintainer, a nomination requires approval from one of the PL or any member of the TSC with no opposition from any of these people within a 1 week period.
 If there is opposition, the TSC must vote on the nomination in the #tsc private Gem.coop Slack channel, with the vote closing after one week or after the outcome of the vote would not be changed by any subsequent votes (such as when a majority of the TSC has voted in favour or against).
 The nomination will succeed by a simple majority vote of the votes cast.